 With the distinct change of season producing an artists pallet of golds, oranges, auburns and reds and a likely dusting of snow on the mountain tops it is a locals & visitors paradise of crunchy leaves underfoot, plenty of see and do and delicious seasonal cuisine.

 These are also the months of the annual vintage in New Zealand with wine makers carefully measuring sugar levels that signal the harvesting of grapes from the Bay of Islands, Hawkes Bay, Marlborough and famed Central Otago Pinot Noir in the south.
-Guests can touch the vines from their lounge chair in the Vineyard Villa at The Landing, the only Luxury Villa of New Zealand with their own vineyard estate and recently opened winery onsite.
-Here, in the Bay of Islands, north of Auckland we are not quite ready to give up on summer yet, Autumn is for swimming off the golden sandy beaches in the far north that extend from The Lodge at Kauri Cliffs, on the edge of the manicured lawns of Helena Bay or tempt you on the horizon at Te Arai Lodge.
+Guests can touch the vines from their lounge chair in the Vineyard Villa (pictured below) at The Landing, the only Luxury Villa of New Zealand with their own vineyard estate and recently opened winery onsite.
+Here, in the Bay of Islands, north of Auckland we are not quite ready to give up on summer yet, Autumn is for swimming off the golden sandy beaches a few stays from The Boathouse or island exploring aboard the Iti Rangi...

 Less sandy and just as instagrammable are the indulgent heated salt or mineral pools and spas at all of the lodges perfect for relaxation and rejuvenation at this time of the year.
-Check out wellness packages at Split Apple Retreat, the infinity pool at Eagles Nest and your private spa under the stars at remote Minaret Station.
+Check out wellness packages at Split Apple Retreat, the infinity pool of Rahimoana at Eagles Nest and your private spa under the stars at Stonefly's Villa - Falcon Brae (pictured below).

 Fall brings out the birdlife and wildlife of Kaikoura's marine Serengeti.
 A stay in a Treehouse at Hapuku Lodge sets the scene with the sounds of the Pacific Ocean and stunning sunsets out one window and majestic deer grazing in paddocks out front.
-It is also relaxed down on the farm and families can enjoy spending time with a myriad of lodge animals at The Farm at Cape Kidnappers, explore by ATV at Wharekauhau Estate or coastal Annandale in the South Island.
+It is also relaxed down on the farm and families can enjoy spending time with a myriad of farm & sealife at coastal Annandale or high country Minaret Station in the South Island.

 What we also do in the Fall is eat. a lot.
 Seasonal produce is abundant, local, fresh and colourful.
-Carefully foraged from extensive much-loved gardens on a daily basis by the Chefs of Otahuna Lodge, Huka Lodge and The Marlborough Lodge and presented on daily changing menus for our enjoyment and pleasure.
+Carefully foraged from extensive much-loved gardens on a daily basis by the in-house Chef's at all of the Luxury Lodges of New Zealand and presented on daily changing menus for our enjoyment and pleasure.

 For a curated itinerary featuring the very best luxury lodge experiences during Fall please email: